-"No, I don't," Alec informed him, his manner "And what is more, I brusque to rudeness.

-don't believe a word of what you say."
+"No, I don't," Alec informed him, his manner brusque to rudeness.
+"And what is more, I don't believe a word of what you say."

-The breed had also lost heavily that evening, was a poor loser, and was trying to blacken Miner's character in a spirit of revenge; so reason-
+The breed had also lost heavily that evening, was a poor loser, and was trying to blacken Miner's character in a spirit of revenge; so reasoned Alec.
 "Anyhow, I've warned ye," was the fellow's parting shot.
 "Them two's a pair o' card sharpers, and you're t' plump little piggin.
-Easy
+Easy meat!"